EtHeO18/kid-alarm-light/README.md

 This is built in PlatformIO on VS Code.
 I have little experience with this, but to my understanding you should just be able to build it.

 The frontend part is build with vite, with node v18.17.0.
 Check the README.md from /vue.
 After building, be sure to use the "Upload Filesystem Image" from PlatformIO.
+Also, add .gz to the asset urls, I haven't found a way to have vite do that.